-Benefits Of Talking To Yourself And How To Do It Right
+Benefits Of Talking To Yourself And How To Do It Right To Master a Language

-"One advantage of talking to yourself is that you know at least somebody's listening” Franklin P. Jones
+"One advantage of talking to yourself is that you know at least somebody's listening," Franklin P. Jones.

+You must be thinking now - is there a BAD way to do it?
 Of course.
 Believe me, It's definitely an art.
 Just like basket weaving.

 Research from the University of Michigan found that those who worked through their stress about giving a speech about their qualifications using "you" rather than "I" performed better and were less tormented by anxiety and self-doubt.

 When people think of themselves as another person, "it allows them to give themselves objective, helpful feedback", says Ethan Kross, associate professor of psychology and director of the Self-Control and Emotion Laboratory at the University of Michigan

 In another study, psychologists Gary Lupyan (University of Wisconsin-Madison) and Daniel Swingley (University of Pennsylvania) conducted a series of experiments to discover whether talking to yourself can help you to locate lost objects.

 Long story short - they established that speaking facilitated search, particularly when there was a strong association between the name and the visual target.

 You see?
 Not only children can augment their thinking while doing some tasks!